Mrs. Joyce Afua Sarpong Haleegoah, PhD

 Qualification: PhD, Sociology

-Current Grade: Senior Research Scientist
+Current Grade: Principal Research Scientist

-Research Experience:
+Research Interest

 Gender issues in grain, legume and root and tuber crops production,